The following student groups engage and support the Northwestern community with the topics discussed inHow the Word is Passed:

 Sustained Dialogue (SD) is a student-facilitated program that encourages conversation across lines of difference with other Northwestern students.
 In the past few years, discourses have altered and shifted, but the history of white supremacy that Northwestern was founded upon remains present on our campus whether we can all see it or not.
 It is our role as students to listen to each other, to change, to be changed, and to participate in change that goes beyond self-improvement and learning the language of diversity.

-The purpose of The Collective is to build community on campus through increased engagement with individuals who identify as Black men, regardless of their other salient identities.
+The purpose of the Collective is to build community on campus through increased engagement with individuals who identify as Black men, regardless of their other salient identities.
 Knowing that the intersection of our Blackness and manhood often grant us power and privilege, we are constantly striving to acknowledge these benefits as we better understand how we, as Black men, both benefit and suffer from systems of oppression.
-We encourage our members to engage with this complexity and redefine black manhood in the process through self-reflection, education, and group dialogue.
+We encourage our members to engage with this complexity and redefine black manhood in the process through, education, and group dialogue.